bank-vaults/secret-sync/README.md

 #### 2.1.
 Local store
 Create a directory and a config file to use as the _local secret store_.
-Secrets synced from other stores will be available in this directory.
 ```bash
 # Create local store directory
 mkdir -p /tmp/example/local-store